 Vineet Kamat is a Professor of Civil and Environmental Engineering at the University of Michigan.
 His group researches methods to enable effective human-robot work collaboration in the construction, operation, and maintenance of civil infrastructure and the built environment.
 Their research has developed several licensable technologies that support automation and robotics, including modeling techniques that help on-site construction robots with autonomous decision making.

-Project Meetings: During the winter 2024 semester, the Koppers team will meet on North Campus on Wednesdays from 2:00 – 4:00 PM.
+Weekly Meetings: During the winter 2024 semester, the Koppers team will meet on North Campus on Wednesdays from 2:00 – 4:00 PM.

 Work Location: Most of the work will take place on campus in Ann Arbor.
 There will likely be the opportunity for team travel to Koppers location to interview stakeholders and observe the stockyard for inventory.
 (MDP will provide transportation, food and housing)